DavidGriffith/inform6unix/README.md

 - ***src***	--- source code for the Inform program
 - ***lib***	--- Inform library files
 - ***include***	--- selection of useful include files
-- ***manual***	--- the online Designer's Manual, in HTML format
 - ***demos***	--- some Inform demo games (including the classic *advent*)
 - ***tutor***	--- some Inform tutorial files
 - ***docs***	--- internal Inform documentation and release notes
 - ***contrib***	--- other contributed Inform stuff

 How do I install it?
 --------------------

-See the file called *INSTALL* for detailed instructions.
-But basically, it boils down to...

-    ./configure
+All you really need to do is this:

     make
     make install

 This will install the following (assuming default installation):

     Inform executable in /usr/local/bin
-    Inform library modules in /usr/local/share/inform/VERSION/module
+    Inform library files in /usr/local/share/inform/lib
-    Inform include files in /usr/local/share/inform/VERSION/include
+    Inform include files in /usr/local/share/inform/include
-    HTML Designer's Manual in /usr/local/share/inform/manual
+    Inform tutorial games in /usr/local/share/inform/tutor
+    Inform demo games in /usr/local/share/inform/demos

+If you want to install Inform somewhere other than /usr/local, edit Makefile accordingly.

 OK, it's installed.
 Now what?
 ------------------------------

-Now you want to read the online Designer's Manual.
-Or, alternatively, you could start with one of the tutorials in the tutor directory.
+There are three canonical works documenting the Inform6 language.
+These are the Inform Designers Manual (4th ed), the Inform Beginner's Guide, and the IF Theory Reader.
+These are at http://inform-fiction.org/manual/index.html.
+At least the the Inform Designer's Manual is currently available on Amazon as a hardcopy hardcover book.
+Once you get a feel for the language, you can go through the demos/ and docs/ directories and follow along with the books.
 After that, you're all set to write an IF game!
 Yay!

 Troubleshooting
 ---------------